-Key management personnel of HomeStart include the Minister for Transport, Infrastructure and Local Government, members of the Board, the Chief Executive Officer and members of the Executive team who have responsibility for the strategic direction and management of HomeStart.
+Key Management Personnel of HomeStart include the Treasurer, members of the Board, the Chief Executive Officer and members of the Executive team who have responsibility for the strategic direction and management of HomeStart.

-The Minister is considered a member of the key management personnel of HomeStart due to the power provided under the Urban Renewal Act 1995 for the Minister to control and direct HomeStart.
+The Treasurer is considered a member of the key management personnel of HomeStart due to the power provided under the Urban Renewal Act 1995 for the Treasurer to control and direct HomeStart.

-The compensation disclosed in this note excludes salaries and other benefits the Minister receives.
-The Minister's remuneration and allowances are set by the Parliamentary Remuneration Act 1990 and the Remuneration Tribunal of SA respectively and are payable from the Consolidated Account (via the Department of Treasury and Finance) under section 6 of the Parliamentary Remuneration Act 1990.
+The compensation disclosed in this note excludes salaries and other benefits the Treasurer receives.
+The Treasurer's remuneration and allowances are set by the Parliamentary Remuneration Act 1990 and the Remuneration Tribunal of SA respectively and are payable from the Consolidated Account (via the Department of Treasury and Finance) under section 6 of the Parliamentary Remuneration Act 1990.